medcomdk/MedComLandingPage/docs/index.md

 ## 1 MedCom's FHIR standards
 The business requirements describe the context in which a standard should be used, and they are presented on a webpage for each standard.
 For a MedCom FHIR standard, the technical implementation is presented in an Implementation Guide (IG).
 An IG includes several rules, extensions, profiles and more.
 Each profile describes a delimited area within healthcare e.g., a patient, an organisation, or an encounter.
 Some of the profiles are often used across standards.
-An example is the patient profile which includes the most central information about a patient or citizen, such as the civil registration number (Danish:CPR-nummer) or name.
+An example is the patient profile which includes the most central information about a patient or citizen, such as the civil registration number (Danish: CPR-nummer) or name.
 These types of profiles are called core profiles (Danish: kerneprofiler) and are gathered in the Core IG.
 Additionally, some profiles are often used when defining a message.
-These profiles are called messaging profiles(Danish: meddelelsesprofiler) and are gathered in the Messaging IG.
+These profiles are called messaging profiles (Danish: meddelelsesprofiler) and are gathered in the Messaging IG.
 Some profiles are specific for a standard, which is why these are gathered in the respective IG.
 Lastly, the terminology codes (Danish: terminologi), including all CodeSystems, ValueSet, and ConceptMaps are gathered in the Terminology IG.
 Currently, there are three FHIR standards: HospitalNotification, CareCommunication, and Acknowledgement, which are all composed of profiles from the Core and Messaging IG as well as the IG for the specific standard, and codes from the Terminology IG.